gsuberland/jlcpcb_autogenerated_stackups/README.md

 ## Organisation

 The Altium stackup files are in the `altium_stackups` directory.
 These are XML stackups (*.stackupx files) which can be loaded from the File -> Load Stackup From File menu in Altium's Layer Stack Manager.

+The KiCAD stackup files are in the `kicad_stackups` directory.
+These are empty PCBs (.kicad_pcb files) which can be loaded by going to File -> Board Setup -> Import settings from another board, selecting the PCB file, checking "Board layers and physical stackup", then clicking Import Settings.

 The raw JSON data returned by JLCPCB's impedance template API is stored in the `raw_json` directory.